Trattue/oktade/README.md

 (which corresponds to Java SE 1.0.2 - 17).

-**This software is still in early development and not ready for serious usage yet.**
+**This software is still in early development and not ready for serious usage yet.
+Development is mainly happening on the [dev branch](/../../tree/dev)**

-Oktade is able to parse entire classfiles correctly, however some things still need to be done:
+Oktade is able to parse and write entire classfiles correctly, however some things still need to be worked on:
-* Argument parsing.
-Currently, all arguments are represented as bytestrings in their most general form possible.
+* Finish Argument parsing.
+Currently, many arguments are represented as bytestrings in their most general form possible.
   * Bytecode parsing.
+* Attribute validation: disallow multiple attributes of the same type if the type only allows one instance per classfile
 * Signature string parsing.
 Currently, signatures are stored as bytestrings.
 * MUTF-8 decoding and encoding.
-* Write tests.
+(If that is even necessary, did not have any issues with that so far...)
-* Implement operations modifying the classfile/bytecode.
+* Implement operations for modifying the classfile/bytecode.
-* Profile and improve performance, if necessary.
-* Learn more Haskell and improve code quality.

 ## Usage